roytang/blog/content/posts/2008/04/deck-building-for-an-unknown-metagame.md

   </div>
 </div>

 I’ll probably tweak the above list before Saturday, but it should be a pretty good idea of where I’m going with this.
 Next: I need to think of the sideboard.
 And if I actually manage to find some time before Saturday, maybe some actual playtesting.
-Probably need some sort of sanity check as well, to make sure I haven&#8217;t designed a pile of actual garbage!
+Probably need some sort of sanity check as well, to make sure I haven&'t designed a pile of actual garbage!